 Now, Let’s Fix Some Sentences

-Utilize my skills in a senior administrative role to provide leadership and direction for all fiscal areas as well as office administration, human resources, and technology.
+As received: Utilize my skills in a senior administrative role to provide leadership and direction for all fiscal areas as well as office administration, human resources, and technology.

-Over 15 years of supervisory experience utilizing strong team development skills.
+As received: Over 15 years of supervisory experience utilizing strong team development skills.

-Utilized PRISM to modify contracts.
+As received: Utilized PRISM to modify contracts.